What is Overdraft Protection? Understand Why Your Business Needs it

 Overdraft Protection Alternatives

-Some banks, such as Wells Fargo, announced they would no longer charge overdraft fees on transactions of $5 or less.
+Some banks, like Wells Fargo's overdraft services, now waive fees on transactions under $5, though broader overdraft protection alternatives are available.
 Other banks have a daily limit on how much they will charge you for overdrafts.
 While this is a step in the right direction, there are alternatives to overdraft protection that could be more beneficial for your business.

-If you don’t anticipate your business to need overdraft protection frequently, linking your checking account to a credit card, savings account or line of credit are also options.
-If your business overdraws an account, it would pull from one of these sources instead of borrowing from the bank to cover the shortfall.
-In this case, charges are smaller — averaging $10 instead of $35.
+If you don’t anticipate your business needing overdraft protection frequently, linking your checking account to a credit card, savings account, or line of credit is also an option.
+In such cases, funds are pulled from linked accounts, reducing reliance on costly overdraft for business accounts and minimizing fees.
+In this case, charges are smaller, averaging $10 instead of $35.

 Account Management Tips

-First and foremost, stay on top of managing your business’ finances to avoid overdrafting your account.
-Monitor your accounts before you pay vendors and suppliers and before you expect any automatic payments to occur.
-Keep a running list of monthly, quarterly or yearly payments and when they are due to avoid any surprise transactions.
+To avoid triggering a business bank account with overdraft, proactively monitor your account balances and scheduled payments.
+Monitor your accounts before you pay vendors and suppliers, and before you expect any automatic payments to occur.
+Keep a running list of monthly, quarterly, or yearly payments and when they are due to avoid any surprise transactions.

 Many (if not all) banks allow you easy access to online and mobile banking, which is most commonly used to check your balances and any funds coming in and out of your accounts.
-These platforms give you the opportunity to set alerts that notify you when your account falls below a predetermined amount.
+These platforms allow you to set alerts that notify you when your account falls below a predetermined amount.
 For example, you can set an alert to notify you when your account drops below $500.
-Even if you choose to opt-in to overdraft protection for your business, you can still set these alerts to help avoid those hefty fees, only using the service when you don’t have another option.
+Even if you choose to opt in to overdraft protection for your business, you can still set these alerts to help avoid those hefty fees, only using the service when you don’t have another option.

-Overdraft protection is optional and not for every business.
+While business overdraft protection can be useful, it’s optional and may not suit every business’s financial strategy.
 If you feel tempted to use overdraft protection but are wary of the fees, ask your bank to turn it off on the checking account you use most.
 Turning off overdraft protection could save you money over the year while motivating you to stay in tune with your business finances.

 RELATED ARTICLES